C-Sto/recursebuster/README.md

         Any cookies to include with requests.
 This is smashed into the cookies header, so copy straight from burp I guess.
   -debug
         Enable debugging
-  -dirs int
-        Maximum directories to perform busting on concurrently NOTE: directories will still be brute forced, this setting simply directs how many should be concurrently bruteforced (default 1)
   -ext string
         Extensions to append to checks.
 Multiple extensions can be specified, comma separate them.
   -headers value